layline-io/layline-doc/docs/03-assets/services/asset-service-jdbc.md

 }
 ```

-::: tip Note: Service functions return a Message
+:::tip Note: Service functions return a Message
-Note how the Service function returns a [Message](/lang-ref/javascript/api/classes/Message.html#message-2) as a result
+Note how the Service function returns a [Message](/docs/lang-ref/javascript/API/Class/Message#message-2) as a result
 type.

 Since SQL-queries always return arrays, you can find the results in `message.data` as an array.
 If we are only expecting